 Atlernaria One of the most common molds.
 This genus contains about 40 to 50 different species only a few of which are commonly found indoors.
 It is common outdoors in soil and dead organic debris.
 Indoors they can be found in house dust, carpets, and damp shower surfaces and around window frames and other areas where condensation occurs.
 They are a Type I allergen (hay fever, asthma) and Type III (hypersensitivity pneumonitis).

 Cladosporium An abundant mold worldwide and one of the most commonly found in both indoor and outdoor samples.
-Found in soils, plant litter, leaf surfaces and decaying plants.
+Found in soils, plant litter, leaf surfaces, and decaying plants.
 Indoors on moist windowsills and dirty refrigerators.
 It often discolors interior paint and textiles stored in humid conditions.
 Type I and Type III.
 A common and important allergen

 Mucor One of the quicker invading organisms able to contaminate many kinds of stored food products.
-It is often found in stored seed, manure and house dust.
+It is often found in stored seed, manure, and house dust.
 It is frequently found in air samples from indoor environments in carpeting and HVAC systems.
 Minor Type I and Type III

 Rhizopus Closely related to Mucor and inhabits the same niches.
-Frequently found in house dust, soil, fruit, nuts, compost, vegetable garbage and forgotten leftover food.
+Frequently found in house dust, soil, fruit, nuts, compost, vegetable garbage, and forgotten leftover food.
 Type I and Type III

 Stachybotrys This ubiquitous mold is found in soil and decaying plant matter including hay and straw.
-It is dark colored and thrives on water damaged sheet rock, paper, ceiling tiles and wallpaper.
-It is slow growing but when water is available it will grow for prolonged periods on cellulose containing materials.
+It is dark-colored and thrives on water-damaged sheetrock, paper, ceiling tiles, and wallpaper.
+It is slow growing, but when water is available, it will grow for prolonged periods on cellulose-containing materials.
 It is able to produce extremely toxic gases.
 Exposure to these toxins can occur through inhalation, ingestion or through the skin.
 Type I. Dermatitis, cough, rhinitis, nose bleeds and burning sensations in the nose and mouth.